chen-yang-yuan/mcDETECT/tutorial/tutorial.md

     Negative control filtering...

-The output is a dataframe of synapse metspots:
+The output is a dataframe of synapse metadata:

 ```python